Naheed Nenshi: Early life, education, and career

-Nenshi was born in Toronto, Ontario, and raised in Calgary and Red Deer County.
-His parents, Kurbanali Hussein and Noorjah, were Ismaili Muslims of Indian Gujarati origin who immigrated to Canada from Tanzania.
+Naheed Kurban Nenshi was born in Toronto, Ontario, and raised in Calgary and Red Deer County.
+His parents, Kurbanali Hussein, a small business owner, and Noorjah, were Ismaili Muslims of Indian Gujarati origin who immigrated to Canada from Tanzania in 1971.
+He has an older sister.
+Nenshi has persistent edema of rosacea.

-He was educated at the University of Calgary, serving as president of the students' union and receiving a Bachelor of Commerce in 1993, and completed a Master of Public Policy from the John F. Kennedy School of Government at Harvard University in 1998.
+Nenshi was educated at the University of Calgary, serving as president of the students' union and receiving a Bachelor of Commerce in 1993, and completed a Master of Public Policy from the John F. Kennedy School of Government at Harvard University in 1998.
+During his time at the University of Calgary, he was taught by former premier Peter Lougheed in the same political science class as Danielle Smith, who later became premier.

 Nenshi worked for McKinsey & Company for several years before starting Ascend Group, his own consulting firm, which advised non-profit, private and public sector organizations.
 The firm also advised the United Nations on ways to encourage wealthy corporations to engage in Corporate Citizenship.
 As a young professional, he developed his administrative capabilities by joining Canada25, a federal networking organization that mentored professionals under 35 of public policy and leadership.
 Nenshi was a constant debate opponent of Toronto Sun journalist Ezra Levant; Levant later became a recurring critic of Nenshi's policies.

 In 2002, Nenshi wrote about how cities can retain young professionals and use resources effectively in a publication entitled "Building Up: Making Canada's Cities Engines of Growth and Magnets of Development".
 In 2006, Nenshi was the chief author for "ImagineCalgary's 100-year plan".

 Nenshi first ventured into politics in 2004, running unsuccessfully for a seat on Calgary's city council.
-He has co-founded two citizens' groups aimed at improving Calgary's civic government.
+He co-founded two citizens' groups aimed at improving Calgary's civic government.
 In 2009, Nenshi was invited to become a founding member of Civic Camp, an active citizenship forum that encourages and enables Calgarians to actively engage and collaborate ideas in civic affairs.
 He co-founded city hall watch dog group Better Calgary Campaign.

 He was an instructor in non-profit management in the Bissett School of Business at Mount Royal University and wrote a regular municipal affairs column for the Calgary Herald.